 Symphony PLUS Initiation program card for Symphony breast pump

 The Symphony PLUS Initiation program card contains software with two different pumping programs for the hospital-grade Symphony breast pump.
-The INITIATE program supports pump-dependent mothers to successfully initiate milk production while the MAINTAIN program is designed to optimize milk output after secretory activation has occurred, in order to build and maintain lactation.
+The INITIATE program supports pump-dependent moms to successfully initiate milk production while the MAINTAIN program is designed to optimize milk output after secretory activation has occurred, in order to build and maintain lactation.

 Symphony PLUS Initiation program card – designed to mimic the natural sucking pattern of a term born infant

-The research-based pumping programs of Symphony PLUS have been developed specifically to support mothers of preterm and term infants to initiate, build and maintain an adequate milk production.
+The research-based pumping programs of Symphony PLUS have been developed specifically to support moms of preterm and term infants to initiate, build and maintain an adequate milk production.
 The Program card contains two distinct pumping programs: INITIATE and MAINTAIN

-The Symphony PLUS Initiation technology mimics the irregular and more rapid sucking and pausing pattern of a term born infant in the first days of lactation and supports pump-dependent mothers to successfully initiate milk production.
+The Symphony PLUS Initiation technology mimics the irregular and more rapid sucking and pausing pattern of a term born infant in the first days of lactation and supports pump-dependent moms to successfully initiate milk production.